 If possible, have someone other than yourself do check-ins.
 Attendees will feel more established if you have an “assistant” who helps them.
 If this person helps with the reminder call process, appointments, and follow-up, even better.
 Some people have their spouse help.

-Handouts also give your attendees something to do before the event starts.
+Handouts also provide your attendees with something to do before the event begins.
 Include a bio about yourself.
 This gives you the chance to introduce yourself and tout your experience and accomplishments without potentially coming off as arrogant.

 You MUST do your own presentation.
 Other people can be a part of it, but they can’t outshine you.
 It is critical that you are the person seen as the expert.
 It is better for you to do an imperfect presentation than for someone else to do a perfect presentation for you.